JLisenbee/JLPersonalProjects/PersonalProjects/SQL/MechDB/README.md

 ## What is this?

-This is a simple Database in SQLite3 with a python query manager.
+This is a simple Database in SQLite3 with a python query manager and basic front end.

 ## How do I use this?

-TBD, Determined on Completion
+Best excecuted through the command line. "python frontend.py" from this directory works just fine.
+Prints contents of the DB on exit.